zombie-einstein/jaxpr-viz/README.md

 The intention of this package is to visualise how sub-functions are connected in JAX programs.
 It does this by converting the [JaxPr](https://jax.readthedocs.io/en/latest/jaxpr.html) representation into a pydot graph.
+See [here](.github/docs/gallery.md) for examples.

 > **NOTE:** This project is still at an early stage and may not
 > support all JAX functionality (or permutations thereof).
 If you spot